RealityBending/RestingState/README.md

   - Run it on the JSON file saved at the end of the task
   - `preprocess_RestingState(S01_RestingState.json)`
   - Enjoy clean data
+- [x] **Community-driven state of the art**
+  - If you have any remarks, opinions or thoughts about possible improvements, please **contribute** by opening an [issue](https://github.com/RealityBending/RestingState/issues) and letting us know what you think!

 ## Citation